MrFiend179/TreeChop/README.md

 # Rewards
 The rewards are given when a spruce tree is broken succesfully, after which a console command is issue which gives the player money using essentialsX economy
+Along with money players can also get logs as rewards of the tree type that is set.

 `eco give %player% <reward_amount>`

+`give %player% %tree_type_selected% %amount%`

-Every player gets **$50** for chopping a tree succesfully by default.
+Every player gets **$50** and **5** logs for chopping a tree succesfully by default.
 It can be changed via config or command.

+### *Log Rewards
+By default the log reward option is disabled, make sure to enable it by command and modify the log amount rewarded to players in config (default 5).
 # How to use
 - Install EssentialsX and TreeChop and put them in your plugins folder
 - Restart your server